Aquifer: Aquifers versus aquitards

 Aquifers are typically saturated regions of the subsurface that produce an economically feasible quantity of water to a well or spring (e.g., sand and gravel or fractured bedrock often make good aquifer materials).

 An aquitard is a zone within the Earth that restricts the flow of groundwater from one aquifer to another.
 A completely impermeable aquitard is called an aquiclude or aquifuge.
 Aquitards contain layers of either clay or non-porous rock with low hydraulic conductivity.

-In mountainous areas (or near rivers in mountainous areas), the main aquifers are typically unconsolidated alluvium, composed of mostly horizontal layers of materials deposited by water processes (rivers and streams), which in cross-section (looking at a two-dimensional slice of the aquifer) appear to be layers of alternating coarse and fine materials.
-Coarse materials, because of the high energy needed to move them, tend to be found nearer the source (mountain fronts or rivers), whereas the fine-grained material will make it farther from the source (to the flatter parts of the basin or overbank areas—sometimes called the pressure area).
-Since there are less fine-grained deposits near the source, this is a place where aquifers are often unconfined (sometimes called the forebay area), or in hydraulic communication with the land surface.
+In mountainous areas especially near rivers, the main aquifers are typically unconsolidated alluvium, that is horizontal layers of materials deposited by water processes such as rivers and streams.
+In cross-section, they appear as layers of alternating coarse and fine materials.
+Coarse materials, because of the high energy needed to move them, tend to be found nearer to their source, such as mountain fronts or rivers, whereas the fine-grained material travels farther, to the flatter parts of the basin or overbank areas—sometimes called the pressure area.
+Since there are less fine-grained deposits near the source, those aquifers, also known as the fore-bay area, are often unconfined or in hydraulic communication with the land surface.